Sita: Sita and Radha

 The Sita-Rama and Radha-Krishna pairs represent two different personality sets, two perspectives on dharma and lifestyles, both cherished in the way of life called Hinduism.
 Sita is traditionally wedded: the dedicated and virtuous wife of Rama, an introspective temperate paragon of a serious, virtuous man.
 Radha is a power potency of Krishna, who is a playful adventurer.

 Sita and Radha offer two templates within the Hindu tradition.
-If "Sita is a queen, aware of her social responsibilities", states Pauwels, then "Radha is exclusively focused on her romantic relationship with her lover", giving two contrasting role models from two ends of the moral universe.
+If "Sita is a queen, aware of her social responsibilities", states Heidi Pauwels, then "Radha is exclusively focused on her romantic relationship with her lover", giving two contrasting role models from two ends of the moral universe.
 Yet they share common elements as well.
 Both face life challenges and are committed to their true love.
 They are both influential, adored and beloved goddesses in the Hindu culture.

 In worship of Rama, Sita is represented as a dutiful and loving wife, holding a position entirely subordinate to Rama.
 However, in the worship of Radha Krishna, Radha is often preferred over to Krishna, and in certain traditions, her name is elevated to a higher position compared to Krishna's.